Athletic Shoes vs. Sneakers: Why the Right Choice Matters for Performance & Comfort

 Exploring the Spectrum: The Four Essential Types of Athletic Shoes

 There are a pair of athletic shoes for virtually every sport.
-If you’re an active person who takes part in different sports, you may need to settle for a more generic pair.
+If you’re an active person who participates in various sports, you may need to settle for a more generic pair.

-Most of us typically have one dominating sport that will determine the type of athletic shoes we should buy.
+Most of us typically have one dominant sport that determines the type of athletic shoes we should buy.

 1. Walking Athletic Shoes

 The most basic style of athletic shoes is those designed for walking.
-Unlike your everyday shoes, this style supports your feet so you can walk several miles at a time.
+Unlike your everyday shoes, this style supports your feet, allowing you to walk several miles at a time.

 Walking athletic shoes are made to be comfortable and to protect you from injuriesWalking athletic shoes are made to be comfortable and to protect you from injuries (Credit: ARVD73 / Shutterstock)